 As a whole people in society don’t greet each other nearly as much as they should.
 And even if the person ignores you, maybe it’s because they were caught off guard because they’re not used to it.

-Give up your seat
+Offer your seat

 If you’re riding public transportation and if you see someone who’s elderly, with children or a stroller or with bags, do the right thing: stand up.
 And while it’s supposed to be common place, it’s amazing to see how many people don’t do this.
 I have witnessed on a few occasions a bus driver having to ask a young man to give up his seat for an older lady with a cane.
 Now understand you don’t HAVE to; it’s not a right or a law but it’s pretty damn courteous and people should do it more often.